Curses Disguised as Blessings

 One of my sisters attended a Waldorf school from kindergarten all the way through high school.
 She got the whole Waldorf treatment.
 She tells me that when she and her old schoolmates discuss Waldorf now, they all say that they felt they were in a fog the whole time they attended the school.
 This is the state Waldorf attempts to inculcate: mental blurring (Steiner denigrated the brain, intellect, and virtually all knowledge offered by any source other than himself).
 Waldorf schools see education in the conventional sense as a purely secondary goal.
 Their primary goal is indoctrinating the kids (subtly, indirectly) in Anthroposophy.

-The Anthroposophical universe is itself a fog, because it is unreal; and the fog at Waldorf schools is even deeper because, usually, the teachers do not explain Anthroposophical doctrines to the kids, they just slip them in subliminally.
+The Anthroposophical universe is itself a fog, because it is unreal; and the fog at Waldorf schools is all the deeper because, usually, the teachers do not explain Anthroposophical doctrines to the kids, they just slip them in subliminally.
 A student who gets this treatment may, possibly, be able to fight her/his way to clear-mindedness after graduation.
 But the effort to do this is not easy, not every affected Waldorf graduate succeeds at it, and in fact not every affected Waldorf graduate realizes that it can or should be done.
 Waldorf alumni in the latter category will go through life as mystics, to one degree or another; and some of them will begin studying Steiner's works and become full-fledged Anthroposophists.
-And in them, the Waldorf system will have attained its goal.
+In them, the Waldorf system will have attained its goal.

 After I graduated from Waldorf, I was not an Anthroposophist (at least not consciously), but I had deeply instilled Anthroposophical attitudes.
 I yearned for spiritual blessing, I craved transcendence, I found little or no beauty in physical reality, I was a mystic, a romantic — and, as I’ve said, I ached with a sense of my own inadequacy: I had been trained to need forms of fulfillment that do not, actually, exist.
 As a result, I felt empty — I couldn't get what I sought.
 Other religions can point their young in these same directions, of course; and one can argue that seeking spiritual blessings is wise and good.
 But the only blessings that are true, that are not curses in disguise, are blessings that flow from reality, from the real universe.
 A blessing from a pack of lies and/or delusions is no blessing — it is a wound, a burden, a curse.
 Perhaps major religions such as Christianity or Hinduism confer real blessings; Anthroposophy surely does not.

 Some Waldorf graduates come away feeling that the school did confer blessings.
 And most Anthroposophists must feel, I infer, that their faith (or "spiritual science") blesses them.
 I would be happy for them if I thought they were not fooling themselves.
 Perhaps they are not.
 Perhaps the universe is as Steiner described it; perhaps spiritual science is the wave of the future; perhaps true blessings do flow from Waldorf schools.
 Since I am not omniscient — since my own perspective is undoubtedly imperfect — I must acknowledge these possibilities.
-But the odds are extremely long.
+But the odds that Waldorf is right are extremely long.
 Science and reason provide little or no basis for accepting Steiner's teachings.
 Steiner was clearly wrong about a lot, and as mankind accumulates more and more real knowledge about the universe, Steiner's teachings become more and more implausible.
 Anthroposophy does not stand the test of time.
 It can survive only in the minds of people who reject actual knowledge, opting for occultism instead.

 While I was still a Waldorf student, I sometimes thought that I really could feel as I was supposed to feel.
 A victim of quiet, occult brainwashing over many years, I sometimes thought I could enter the trancelike, brain-suppressed, glorious, spiritualized state that Waldorfs aim to inculcate.
 I had a heightened imagination, I was inspired (I was conspicuous, even in a Waldorf school, for being deeply, outspokenly religious), I was intuitive like crazy.
 I was such a wholesome prospective Anthroposophist that the headmaster at our school took me under his wing, grooming me to be a real Anthropop, even an Anthropop leader.
 I can see how, very easily, I could have gone all the way, done as he wished — and perhaps today I would running a Waldorf school somewhere.

 But, somehow, I had within me a tiny, saving sliver of rationality.
-Somehow I knew, even as I experienced the "elevated" state I was meant to experience — deep down, I knew it was false.
+Somehow I knew, even as I nearly experienced the "elevated" state I was meant to experience — deep down, I knew it was false.
 I knew that all of us who tried to enter that state were pushing ourselves, hypnotizing ourselves, lying to ourselves.
 The human capacity for self-deception is immense, and somehow I understood this danger, ever so slightly, even when I was most deeply sunk in Waldorf's fog.
 That tiny sliver of rationality saved me — although at the time it caused me great pain.
 As I approached graduation, my occultist faith was already receding and I experienced the "joy" of elevated, transcendent self-deception less and less.
 Still, it took me many, many years after graduation to truly get my feet on the ground.

 I should hasten to add that my personal, subjective experience is no basis for action by anyone else.
 Indeed, I try not to use it as a basis for my own actions.
 When I write about Steiner and Waldorf, I take care to document my work, quoting Steiner, other Anthroposophists, and many non-Anthroposophical scholars.
 My experiences as a Waldorf student and, later, as a Waldorf survivor, gave me the impetus to begin my investigations into Waldorfworld, but I do not ask anyone to reach any conclusions about Steiner, Anthroposophy, or Waldorf based on my personal experiences.
 An Anthroposophist could argue that my experiences were unique, they show my spiritual inadequacy, and indeed they may indicate that I am demonic and/or subhuman.